mohammed-muddassir/todoList/README.md

 # todoList
 An online todo List

-Stores data in browser's local storage
+Tasks are stored in browser's local storage